tbkazakova/even_corpus/README.md

 ### Directory "apertium-eve":
 - eve.lexd which describes morphological word structure
 - eve.twol with some morphophonological rules
-- Program for getting morphological tags and segmentation of the Even word and turning morphological tags into usual gloss anotation
+- Program for getting morphological tags and segmentation of the Even word and for turning morphological tags into usual gloss anotation

 ### Directory "newspaper_annotation":
 - Program for processing texts and getting frequency word list.